flatpak/flatpak-docs/docs/introduction.rst

 Runtimes
 ^^^^^^^^

 Runtimes provide the basic dependencies that are used by applications.
 Various runtimes are available, from more minimal (but more stable) Freedesktop runtimes, to larger runtimes produced by desktops like GNOME or KDE.
-(The `runtimes page <http://flatpak.org/runtimes.html>`_ on flatpak.org provides an overview of the runtimes that are currently available.)
+(See :doc:`available-runtimes` for an overview of the runtimes that are currently available.)

 Each application must be built against a runtime, and this runtime must be installed on a host system in order for the application to run.
 Users can install multiple different runtimes at the same time, including different versions of the same runtime.